The Best Handheld Gaming PCs to Take Your Games on the Go

 Play your favorite PC, Steam, and Xbox games on the go with the best handheld gaming PCs.

 Valve may have revolutionized mobile PC gaming with the Steam Deck, but more and more handheld gaming PCs are coming to market, giving it some stiff competition.
-The Asus ROG Ally X knocked Steam’s offering from our top spot thanks to its impressive performance, fast memory, and long-lasting battery.
-With the Acer Nitro Blaze 11 announced at CES 2025, you'll have plenty of options for gaming on the go.
-Whether you’re after the Steam Deck itself or one of the best Steam Deck alternatives, we’ve selected excellent handheld gaming PCs ready to chew through the top PC games.
+Formerly, the Asus ROG Ally X knocked Steam’s offering from our top spot thanks to its impressive performance, fast memory, and long-lasting battery, but we've got a brand-new favorite: the Lenovo Legion Go S (Z1 Extreme, SteamOS).
+With the Xbox Ally X announced at the Xbox Games Showcase, you'll have plenty of options for gaming on the go in the future.
+Whether you’re after the Steam Deck itself or one of the best Steam Deck alternatives, we’ve selected excellent handheld gaming PCs ready to chew through the top PC games – as long as you don't try to run Doom: The Dark Ages.

 TL;DR – These Are the Best Handheld Gaming PCs: